Dev.Chan64's Blog

 Practical Understanding

-Developers who write documents are those who leave a legacy for the company.
+Developers who write documents are the people who leave something behind for the company.

-This recognition alone can dramatically reduce the occurrence of knowledge debt.
+That recognition alone can sharply reduce the rate at which knowledge debt appears.

 Key Sentence

-Developers who write documents are those who sustain the company.
+Developers who write documents are the ones sustaining the company.

 8. Decision-Making Debt